World Cup Scenarios: What Needs To Happen For Teams To Advance Out Of The Group Stage

 Poland is out.
 Beyond that, it’s anyone’s game (so to speak).

 Japan is in to the Knockout Stage with a win or draw against Poland.
-If the Japanese lose to Poland, they could still advance if Columbia and Senegal draw, or if Columbia beats Senegal by a smaller margin than which Poland beats Japan.
+If the Japanese lose to Poland, they could still advance if Colombia and Senegal draw, or if Colombia beats Senegal by a smaller margin than which Poland beats Japan.

 Senegal advances with a win or a draw against Colombia.
 If the Senegalese lose, they can still advance if Japan loses to Poland by a higher margin.